maidsafe/temp_safe_network/safe-cli/README.md

 We can retrieve a given `SafeKey`'s balance simply using its secret key, which we can pass to `keys balance` subcommand with `--sk <secret key>` argument, or we can enter it when the CLI prompts us.

-We can optionally also pass the `SafeKey`'s XorUrl to have the CLI to verify they correspond to each other, i.e. if the `SafeKey`'s XorUrl is provided, the CLI will check if it corresponds to the public key derived from the passed secret key, and throw an error in it doesn't.
+We can optionally also pass the `SafeKey`'s XorUrl to have the CLI to verify they correspond to each other, i.e. if the `SafeKey`'s XorUrl is provided, the CLI will check if it corresponds to the public key derived from the passed secret key, and throw an error if it doesn't.

 The target `SafeKey`'s secret key can be passed as an argument (or it will be retrieved from `stdin`), let's check the balance of the `SafeKey` we created in previous section:
 ```bash